Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 When do I declare a major?

-You may not declare a major until your fifth term in residence (typically the middle of sophomore year).
-Even if you think you know what you want to do right now, the majority of the Class of 2027 will choose majors different than what they intend in this moment.
+You may not declare a major until your fifth term on campus (typically the middle of sophomore year).
+Even if you think you know what you want to do right now, the majority of the Class of 2028 will choose majors different than what they intend in this moment.
 That’s a good thing!
 Explore broadly within the liberal arts, find subjects and communities of scholars and mentors that resonate with you, and we’ll guide you towards major declaration during your second year.

 top